What is Title I?

 - small group, differentiated instruction (specifically in reading)

-- additional teachers and assistants (Ms. Glenda, Ms. Connie)
+- additional teachers and assistants (Ms. Glenda, Ms. Dede)

 - additional training for school staff